crjenni21/Creos.KafkaHelper/README.md

 # Creos.KafkaHelper

 ## Supported Frameworks:
-.NET 6
+ - .NET 6
-.NET 8
+ - .NET 8

 ## Overall

 This is a simple library that eases the producing and consuming from Kafka.
-It is designed to be configurable via the appsettings.json file and allows consuming and producing to multiple topics.
+It is designed to be configurable via Configuration and allows consuming and producing to multiple topics.

-There are three base properties that are configurable within the appsettings file:
+There are three base properties that are configurable within the Configuration:

 ```
   "KafkaConfiguration": {